Dynamic Table Overview

 How to Obtain Changed Data

-• MetaService (Metadata Service, a component service of Lakehouse) records every historical data version of each table in Lakehouse
+• MetaService (the metadata service, a component of Lakehouse) records every historical data version of each table in Lakehouse.

-• Basic concept: A table's Snapshot (full) VS Delta (change)
+• Basic concept: A table's Snapshot (full) vs. Delta (changes)

 Lakehouse currently uses a scheduling mechanism to update Dynamic Tables.
 The following scheduling modes are supported: